 1964, Durango, Bizcay, Spain

-The artist, born in the Basque Country and now a resident of Tenerife, has shown his work at numerous galleries and art fairs in Europe and the USA and his large-scale works have been displayed in public squares in a number of cities.
-In 2009, Nieto won the Puerto de la Cruz Honorary Distinction and his work was chosen to represent the Canary Islands at Expo 2008 in Zaragoza.
-He has also received various art and design awards from the Government of the Canary Islands.
+The artist, born in the Basque Country and now a resident in Tenerife, has exhibited at numerous galleries and art fairs in Europe and the USA.
+Having won The Puerto de la Cruz Honorary Distinction he was chosen to represent the Canary Islands at the 2008 Expo in Zaragoza.
+Several notable art and design awards followed.